MESHMD/redactorjs-rails/README.md

 ## License

-The `redactorjs-rails` project is MIT-LICENSE.
+The `redactorjs-rails` project is under an MIT-LICENSE.

 Redactor has [three different licenses](http://imperavi.com/redactor/download/) available for use.
 For further details please see [the License Agreement](http://imperavi.com/redactor/license/).